Chanistar/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Step 1
-- Step 2
-- Step 3
-- Step 4
+- Creating and setting up the Virtual Machines.
+- Testing and Observing connectivity.
+- Installing Active Directory Domain Services.
+- Adding a client to the Domain.

 <h2>Deployment and Configuration Steps</h2>

 <p>

+Create two Virtual Machines in the same Resourse Group, Network and Subnet:
+    One as a Server and One as a standard Virtual Machine to be a client.

 ![image](https://github.com/user-attachments/assets/4f397fc5-0538-41b0-bef7-9a702a0a2719)

-  After VM is created, set Domain Controller’s NIC Private IP address to be static.
+  After the DC VM is created, setting the Domain Controller’s NIC Private IP address to be static.
 A Domain Controller's IP address needs to be static to ensure other devices can consistently locate it for authentication and resource access.
 A dynamic IP could cause communication failures, disrupting domain services and network functionality.
 </p>
 <p>